JGrotex/tci-extensions/extensions/custLiveApps/readme.md

 - get SSO Token for TIBCO Cloud
 - do Login to LiveApps
 - call Org.Claims
+- phrase for Sandbox ID of Type Production

 ## ToDo
-- phrase for Sandbox ID of Type Production
-- get Application ID, of selected CaseType
+- Implement more Features like e.g:
-- get Case Instance List
+- set new Case Owner or app Approver
+- query and list Cases

 ## Activities
 available Activities so far

+### set Approver (not implemented yet)
+Sample Implementation in GO, to set a new Case Owner using Case Actions

+Input
+- location              string  (eu, au, us)
+- user                  string
+- pass                  string
+- clientid              string
+- approver              string

-### get Cases
+### get Cases (not implemented yet)
 Sample Implementation in GO, to retrieve a specific Case Type List of Case Instances

 ![image](../../screenshots/nonyet.png?raw=true "TCI Screenshot")